Kyle01/Coinspace/README.md

   * Session tokens are maintained in the browser, and status is saved through refresh
 * Portfolio
   * Users can view their portfolio and see their current coin amount for each of the four available coins
-  * Portfolio keeps a record of each transactions, including execution time, price, coin amount, and coin type.
+  * Portfolio keeps a record of each transactions, including execution time, price, coin amount, and coin type
 * Trades
   * Users can implement trades in real time that are reflected in their portfolio.
   * Logged in users can buy coins at the current price or sell the coins in their portfolio.